Loading…

 Planning tip

-When to go, October to March; the site is an open excavation with little shelter.
+Best Time to Visit, October to March; the site is an open excavation with little shelter.

 Getting there, A short drive from Dera Ismail Khan.